 Like all little kids, Prince George and Princess Charlotte surely like playing games.
 But there’s one game that William and Kate cannot let their children play: Monopoly.
 In fact, nobody in the royal family is allowed to play the board game.
 Little is known about why the family can’t play it, other than a comment that it reportedly gets “too vicious.”

 Princess Charlotte can’t wear a tiara (until she’s married)

 Princess Charlotte gets dressed up very nice.
 But you won’t be seeing this pretty little princess wearing a tiara, no matter how much she may ask her mum.
 That’s because only married royals are allowed to wear tiaras, and that is reserved for social events.

 George and William can’t ride in a car together

-Since Prince George is an heir to the thrown, he and his father Prince William are not allowed to travel together.
+Since Prince George is an heir to the throne, he and his father Prince William are not allowed to travel together.
 (Royal rule stipulates that heirs can’t travel together in case there is an accident.)
-While William has already broken this rule by flying with his son since he was only a couple years old, they will have to start traveling separately when George turns 12.
+While William has already broken this rule by flying with his son since he was only a couple years old, they will have to start traveling separately once George turns 12.